 The CAS request form must be completed using Adobe Acrobat Reader and not with another application.

-Once Registry has confirmed you are eligible for a CAS, you will receive your CAS statement by email.
-Registry will start issuing CAS for MSc students from the end of June.
+Once we have confirmed you are eligible for a CAS, you will receive your CAS statement by email.
+We will start issuing CAS for MSc students from the end of June.
 Research Degree students can request a CAS up to 3 months before their start date.

 - Top tips when preparing your financial evidence